-The Board of Management is responsible for the preparation of a reliable and adequate Green Bond Report in accordance with the reporting criteria as included in the section 'Reporting criteria' of our report.
-In this context, the Board of Management is responsible for the identification of the intended users and the criteria being applicable for their purposes.
+The Board of Management is responsible for the preparation of a reliable and adequate Green Bond Report in accordance with the reporting criteria as included in the section 'Reporting criteria'.
 The choices made by the Board of Management regarding the scope of the Green Bond Report and the reporting policy are summarized in section 'Basis of preparation' of the Green Bond Report.

-Furthermore, the Board of Management is responsible for such internal control as it determines is necessary to enable the preparation of the Green Bond Report that is free from material misstatement, whether due to fraud or errors.
+The Board of Management is also responsible for such internal control as the Board of Management determines is necessary to enable the preparation of the Green Bond Report that is free from material misstatement, whether due to fraud or errors.